HelgeSte/UnitsOfMeasure/Readme.md

 # UnitsOfMeasure
-Creating a new version of a UoM project from a Software Engineering project
+Creating a new version of a UoM project from a Software Engineering project.
+Doing this while learning Enity Framework.